robertfrank1007/2025_NBA_Free_Agency_Project/README.md

 <h4> By: Robert Frank </h4>

 <h2> Overview </h2>
 In this project, my goal is to build a linear regression model in R that predicts the expected salary for NBA free agents this offseason based on their production during the 2024-2025 NBA season.
-As a lifelong Chicago Bulls fan and NBA twitter enthusiast, I am extremely invested in the free agent market this summer.
+As a lifelong Chicago Bulls fan and NBA twitter enthusiast, I am extremely invested in the free agent market this summer, and my prediction model will help me determine which players and teams are signing valuable deals.
 <h2> Step 1: Gather Data </h2>
 To collect the data I needed, I first imported 570 NBA players' stats from this previous season into Excel.
 I included general stats like PPG and FG%, as well as advanced stats like Net Rating and Usage %, all from NBA.com.
 I then gathered 2024-2025 and 2025-2026 salary data from HoopsHype.com and inserted it into another Excel sheet.
 Using V-lookup and players' names as my key, I matched every players' stats to their salaries.
 <h2> Step 2: Clean Data </h2>